SanderSpies/Productivity/README.md

 - Wrong backend implementation: either by sending blocks of HTML or not proper REST
 - "Everybody can do everything" mentality without the proper architecture
 - Working against the language
+- Developer mentality

+  Too often developers behave like factory workers, and keep on pushing code.
+A good developer dares to take a step back, and say:

 How to speed up FE productivity?
 ---